MicrosoftDocs/memdocs/memdocs/intune/enrollment/apple-school-manager-set-up-ios.md

 8. You can let multiple users sign on to enrolled iPads by using a managed Apple ID.
 To do so, choose **Yes** under **Shared iPad** (this option requires **Enroll without User Affinity** and **Supervised** mode set to **Yes**.)
 Managed Apple IDs are created in the Apple School Manager portal.
 Learn more about [shared iPad](../fundamentals/education-settings-configure-ios-shared.md) and [Apple's shared iPad requirements](https://help.apple.com/classroom/ipad/2.0/#/cad7e2e0cf56).

-9. Choose if you want the devices using this profile to be able to **Sync with computers**.
+9. Choose if you want the devices using this profile to be able to **Sync with computers**. **Deny All** means that all devices using this profile won't be able to sync with any data on any computer.
 If you choose **Allow Apple Configurator by certificate**, you must choose a certificate under **Apple Configurator Certificates**.

 10. If you chose **Allow Apple Configurator by certificate** in the previous step, choose an Apple Configurator Certificate to import.